-Please populate the table noted on the Excel spreadsheet and upload the completed version to Information Exchange portal following the steps below.
+Please fill in the table and upload the completed template to the Document Exchange portal following the steps below.
 The data is required in Excel format to enable data manipulation.

-Submitting the DSG assurance statement and notes to the accounts
+Submitting the DSG assurance statement and note to the accounts

-For the outturn statements, any local authority that holds a deficit of the DSG greater than 1% will be required to submit a recovery plan to ESFA.
-This will be mandatory under the conditions of grant.
-Further information is available in the pre-16 schools funding guidance for 2019 to 2020.
+We have added information that for the 2018 to 2019 outturn statements, any local authority that holds a deficit of the DSG greater than 1% will be required to submit a recovery plan to ESFA.